The Clear Edge

 What’s the highest-impact, lowest-effort problem you’ve been avoiding because you don’t know where it ranks against everything else?

-Your Next Three Actions
+Your Next Three Actions to Break Analysis Paralysis This Week

-Here’s how to break analysis paralysis this week and identify your top 3 quick wins:
+Here’s how to break analysis paralysis this week and identify your top 3 quick wins.

 Action 1: Run the Problem List (15 minutes today)

-Set a timer for 15 minutes.
-Open a blank document.
-Write down everything broken, suboptimal, or annoying in your business.
-No filtering.
-No prioritizing.
-Just capture.
+• Write down everything broken, suboptimal, or annoying in your business.

 Action 2: Score for Quick Wins (30 minutes tomorrow)

-Your top 3-5 scores (14+) are your quick wins.
-This is where momentum lives.
+• Your top 3–5 scores (14+) are your quick wins.

 Action 3: Fix One Quick Win (2–6 hours this week)

-Block time Friday to fix your #1 quick win.
-Just one.
-Don’t touch the other problems yet.
+• Block time (for example, Friday) to fix your #1 quick win.

-Complete this single fix before the weekend.
-Document what was broken, what you fixed, and the time invested.
+• Document what was broken, what you fixed, and time invested.

-Experience what it feels like to finish something high-impact instead of jumping between 12 half-done projects.
-That momentum carries you to quick wins 2 and 3 next week.
+• Experience what it feels like to finish something high-impact instead of jumping between 12 half-done projects.

-FAQ: Quick Win Identifier System
+FAQ: Quick Win Identifier System for Founders and Operators

 Q: How does the Quick Win Identifier system break analysis paralysis and add $18K–$32K in monthly revenue?